mtoensing/simpletoc/readme.txt

 == Changelog ==

-= 5.0.7 =
+= 5.0.8 =

-* Fix: Requires at least WordPress 5.8 and not 5.9 anymore.
+* Fix: Requires at least WordPress 5.8. and not 5.9.
+* Fix: Better compatibility with Twenty-Twenty-One.
+* Fix: Localization is back again.
-* Feature: *Important*: New "simpletoc" and "simpletoc-list" CSS classes for custom styles.
-But this might break existing custom CSS styles that have not been applied with Gutenberg.
+* Feature: Added "simpletoc-title" and "simpletoc-list" CSS classes.
+This might break existing custom CSS styles that have not been applied with Gutenberg.
 * Feature: Toggle list indent.
 * Feature: Better "group" support.
 Put SimpleTOC in a group and style it with Gutenberg.
 See FAQ for details.
 * Feature: Native block support for wide and full width.
 * Feature: Added block.json and refactoring with coding standards for Gutenberg blocks.
-* Fix: Localization is back again.

 = 4.5 =
 * Feature: Add the CSS class "smooth-scroll" to the links.
 This enables smooth scrolling in themes like GeneratePress.